Schwarzschild (crater)

 The inner floor of Schwarzschild is relatively level by comparison with the rugged terrain outside, and is particularly flat in the north-northeastern half.
 There is a region of low, irregular ridges to the west of the midpoint.
 Lying in the southeastern part of the floor is the satellite crater Schwarzschild L, and surrounding this interior crater is an outer rampart formed from the ejecta material during its formation.

+Schwarzschild is one of the largest craters of Nectarian age.

 Satellite craters

 By convention these features are identified on lunar maps by placing the letter on the side of the crater midpoint that is closest to Schwarzschild.